-Working toward creating a highly advanced automated driving system, the program will engage in research and development focused on five key issues: Dynamic maps, HMI, Information Security, Pedestrian Accident Reduction, and Next-Generation Urban Transportation.
-The program plans to begin a sequence of large-scale field operational tests beginning in 2017.
+Working toward creating a highly advanced automated driving system, the program will engage in research and development focused on five key issues: Dynamic maps, HMI, Information Security, Pedestrian Accident Reduction, and Next-generation Urban Transportation.
+The program plans to begin a sequence of large-scale field operational tests beginning in autumn 2017.

-In line with the goals and pace of progress in the auto industry, the program aims to produce a practical early-stage automated driving system by 2017 that uses signal, traffic congestion, and other information.
-By 2020, program researchers hope to complete a highly advanced (Level 2) automated driving system featuring with automated lane changing, exiting, and merging functions.
-The Japanese government plans to introduce a Level 3 automated driving system to the market by or around the year 2020, with a Level 4 (fully automated) system available by 2025^{3}.
+In line with the goals and pace of progress in the auto industry, the program aims to produce a practical system (SAE Level 2) by 2017 that uses signal, traffic congestion, and other information.
+By 2020, program researchers hope to complete a highly advanced (SAE Level 2) system featuring automated lane changing, exiting and merging functions.
+The Japanese government plans to introduce a SAE Level 3 system to the market by around the year 2020, with a SAE Level 4 system available by 2025.\

-Our goal is to create a safe, secure, convenient transportation that is also accessible to the elderly and people who face restrictions in transportation.
 Our research is also leading to the creation of traffic infrastructure that can be exported to other regions.